-If you’ve been injured at work or gotten sick because of working conditions, you should be responsible for the medical costs that come with treating your injury.
-Instead, you qualify for workers’ compensation, which is a fund that’s been set up to specifically assist those who have been injured on the job.
-That being said, they have strict policies that must be adhered to when filing claims and continuing to receive compensatory benefits.
+If you’ve been injured at work or gotten sick because of working conditions, you shouldn't be responsible for the medical costs that come with treating your injury.
+Instead, you may qualify for workers’ compensation, which is a fund that’s been set up to specifically assist those who have been injured on the job.
+That being said, they have strict policies that must be adhered to when filing claims to receive compensatory benefits.
 This is where your North Carolina workers’ compensation lawyer comes in.
-At Rodzik Law Group, we’re experts in filing workers’ comp claims and can help you with yours.
+At Rodzik Law Group, we’re experienced in filing workers’ comp claims and can help you with yours.
 Let us walk you through the process so you know what to expect.

 Notify your employer of the injury or illness as soon as possible

 When you’re injured on the job, you must report your injury right away.
 If you wait, it creates a more likely chance that your claim will be denied because you’re unable to prove that it was directly related to work.